 Pharmaceutical companies are coming to terms with the limits and costs of designing better insulin, and generic or biosimilar insulins are entering the marketplace.
 It’s no coincidence, then, that there has been renewed interest in looking at other drugs for treating those with Type 1 diabetes.

-A presentation of several studies on SGLT2 and SGLT1 drugs as an addition to insulin therapy drew a large crowd, as well as a few appreciative murmurs from researchers when modest improvement in A1C scores were announced.
+A presentation of several studies on SGLT2 and SGLT1 drugs as an addition to insulin therapy drew a large crowd, as well as a few appreciative murmurs from researchers when modest improvement in A1C scores was announced.
 Another major study that was trumpeted by the ADA found SGLT2 use reduced heart disease and kidney disease risk for those with Type 2 diabetes.
-Less discussed was the growing concern from studies that suggest SGLT2 use increases the risk of diabetic ketoacidosis, or the FDA’s warning that there is increased amputation risk with SGLT2s.
+Less discussed was the growing concern from studies that suggest SGLT2 use increases the risk of diabetic ketoacidosis or the FDA’s warning that there is increased amputation risk with SGLT2s.

 Researchers also presented separate findings on metformin and GLP-1 drugs for people with Type 1 diabetes.
 While the A1C benefits of those studies failed to impress in the same way, both drugs did show weight loss benefits for people with Type 1 diabetes.
 This is important because researchers are discovering that…